Organic CTR Trials & Tribulations

 - Desktop: For every 100 desktop searches on Google during the same time period, there were nearly 60 clicks on organic results, but only 3.7 paid clicks.

 If you look at Google trends from 2016 to 2018 alone, one of the things you’ll notice is the increase in visual content that shows up on SERPs.
 This includes things like product images, videos, and other related visuals.

 But this doesn’t have to be a bad thing.
 In fact, you can use the increase in visual content on SERPs as an incentive to explore your options with visual content that’s relevant to your brand, services, or products.
-Videos alone have a 41 percent higher CTR than plain text.
+Video results appear for 1 in 3 search queries and they alone have a 41 percent higher CTR than plain text.

 As for what type of organic video content is likely to generate clicks, the short answer is anything that’s produced with your target audience in mind.
 It’s predicted that video will soon account for about 80 percent of all Internet traffic.